 Planning a career change or return to work needs time, organisation and effort.
 Unless you’ve got a clear idea of what you want to do, it can be difficult to know where to start.

-A simple example of this would be someone looking at returning to work after many years looking after family.
+A simple example of this would be someone looking at returning to work after many years of looking after a family.
 This may seem frivolous but it shows how to go about things.

 Responsibility: Managing the household